lostcarpark/conclar/README.md

 - `LOCATIONS.SEARCHABLE`: Whether the location list can be searched by typing.
 (Searching can be inconvenient on touch screens.)
 - `TAGS.PLACEHOLDER`: The placeholder when selecting tags (unless separated).
 - `TAGS.SEARCHABLE`: Whether the tag list can be searched by typing (unless separated).
+- `TAGS.HIDE`: If true, hide the tags drop-down.
+Tags still displayed on items.
-- `TAGS.SEPARATE`: An array of tag prefixes to separate into individual drop-downs.
-Tags should be specified as follows: `{ "PREFIX": "type", "PLACEHOLDER": "Select type" }`.
+- `TAGS.SEPARATE`: An array of tag prefixes to separate into individual drop-downs, and if drop-down is searchable or hidden.
+Tags should be specified as follows: `{ "PREFIX": "type", "PLACEHOLDER": "Select type", "SEARCHABLE": true|false, "HIDE": true|false }`.
 - `TAGS.FORMAT_AS_TAG`: If set to true, turns Grenadine item format into a KonOpas-style "type" tag.
 - `TAGS.DAY_TAG.GENERATE`: If set to true, will generate tags for each day of the convention.
 - `TAGS.DAY_TAG.PLACEHOLDER`: The placeholder for the "day" tags drop down.
 - `TAGS.DAY_TAG.SEARCHABLE`: Whether day tag list can be searched by typing.
+- `TAGS.DAY_TAG.HIDE`: If true, hide day tags drop-down.
+Day tags still shown on items if GENERATE true.
 - `PERMALINK.SHOW_PERMALINK`: If true, display a "permalink" icon when each program item is expanded.
 - `PERMALINK.PERMALINK_TITLE`: "Title" text displayed when mouse is hovered over permalink icon.
 - `EXPAND.EXPAND_ALL_LABEL`: Label text for Expand All button.